kwant-project/kwant/doc/source/reference/kwant.graph.rst

 The range of values used for the negative node numbers does not influence the required storage space in any way.

-Compressed graphs have the readonly attributes `~kwant.CGraph.num_nodes` and `~kwant.CGraph.num_edges`.
+Compressed graphs have the read-only attributes `~kwant.CGraph.num_nodes` and `~kwant.CGraph.num_edges`.

 Graph types